What Is a Research Design | Types, Guide & Examples

 - Your data analysis methods

-A well-planned research design helps ensure that your methods match your research aims and that you use the right kind of analysis for your data.
+A well-planned research design helps ensure that your methods match your research objectives and that you use the right kind of analysis for your data.

 You might have to write up a research design as a standalone assignment, or it might be part of a larger research proposal or other project.
 In either case, you should carefully consider which methods are most appropriate and feasible for answering your question.